OpenGenus/cosmos/code/computer_graphics/src/algorithm/README.md

 ***
 <p align="center">
-A massive colaborative effort by [OpenGenus Foundation](https://github.com/OpenGenus)
+A massive colaborative effort by
+<a href="https://duckduckgo.com">OpenGenus Foundation</a>
 </p>

 ***